 Taxing termination payments

 The rules for taxing termination payments changed from 6 April 2018, introducing a new lexicon and potentially bringing more payments within the earnings net.
-Further changes are in the pipeline in the form of an employer-only (class 1A) national insurance charge on taxable termination payments in excess of the £30,000 threshold, which will apply from 6 April 2019.
+Further changes were introduced from 6 April 2020 in the form of an employer-only (class 1A) national insurance charge on taxable termination payments in excess of the £30,000 threshold.

 When an employee’s employment terminates, for whatever reason, various payments may be made.
 These may include outstanding salary and wages, holiday pay, redundancy pay (statutory or contractual), payments in lieu of notice (PILONs) and compensation for loss of office.

 Payments made on the termination of employment may be taxed in one of two ways – as employment income or under the rules applying to termination payments.

 Relevant termination award

 A ‘termination award’ comprises payments and other benefits that are received directly or indirectly in consideration or in consequence of, or otherwise in connection with, a termination of a person’s employment (s402A(1), ITEPA 2003, by virtue of s401(1)(a)).
 The requirement to split a termination award into:

 - payments and benefits not benefiting from the threshold treated as earnings; and

 - the remainder (if any) – payments and benefits which benefit from the threshold